Molly Hughes — Managing Partner & Senior Consultant

 Allison believes that everyone has a unique story to tell.
 To her, the process of finding that story and shaping it into an essay that jumps off of the page is exciting — and essential.
 It is this kind of individuality that informs her “one-size-does-NOT-fit-all” approach to helping students find both the right schools and the right essay topic.

 Allison joined College Bound Consulting (CBC) as a consultant in 2017 after working as a writer, editor, and proofreader in a major financial firm's in-house marketing/advertising/PR department.
-She uses those skills in nearly everything she does, but especially in her philanthropic work in the community.
+She uses those skills in nearly everything she does, but especially in editing essays and in her philanthropic work in the community.
 When she left marketing to be a full-time actress, she learned to appreciate the nuance and language that goes into developing a character’s story on paper.

 Christine Fruehwirth — Career Consultant